ChrSchu90/PlatformIo.TCapChamp/README.md

 ## Temperature Adjustment

 ### The cheap solution
-A common way to manipulate the temperature is to connect a parallel resistor (e.g. 75k Ω) to the external sensor.
+A common way to manipulate the temperature is to connect a parallel resistor (e.g. 75kΩ) to the external sensor.
 The problem with this approach is that a thermal resistor isn't linear and because of that the temperature offset increases as the real temperature goes down:

 <img src="Documentation/Screenshots/ParallelResistorChart.jpg" alt="drawing" width="450" />